EFTEM

 • Mapping – Creates elemental/chemical maps at nanometer resolution by forming images with inelastically scattered electrons

-The principle behind EFTEM is to illuminate a very thin specimen with a beam of high energy electrons.
-Some of these electrons will interact with the specimen and result in elastic or inelastic scattering.
-Inelastic scattering results in both a loss of energy and a change in momentum, which in the case of inner shell ionization, the energy loss is characteristic of the element the electron interacted with.
+The principle behind EFTEM is to illuminate a very thin specimen with a beam of high-energy electrons.
+Some electrons interact with the specimen, resulting in elastic or inelastic scattering.
+Inelastic scattering results in both a loss of energy and a change in momentum, which, in the case of inner shell ionization, is the energy loss characteristic of the element with which the electron interacted.

 The sample (A) produces an unfiltered TEM image (B), which has a lot of image detail but is hard to interpret.
 The prism transforms then the image into a spectrum (C).
 Next, an energy-selecting slit filters the spectrum.
 The selected part is transformed back into an energy-filtered image (D).
 Then a suitable detector collects the final energy-filtered image.